-In this article, we examine the causes of Lhermitte’s sign and how it relates to multiple sclerosis or MS. We also take a look at the treatment options and when someone should see a doctor about this symptom.
+In this article, we look at why Lhermitte’s sign happens and how it relates to MS. We also discuss the treatment options and explain when someone should see a doctor about this symptom.

-Lhermitte’s sign tends to occur most often in people with MS. MS is a disease that mistakenly attacks the central nervous system (CNS).
+Lhermitte’s sign most often occurs with MS. MS happens when the body mistakenly attacks the central nervous system (CNS).
 The CNS comprises the brain and spinal cord.

-MS damages the myelin sheath, the protective, insulating material that coats the nerve fibers in the brain and spinal cord.
+MS damages the myelin sheath, which is the protective, insulating material that coats the nerve fibers in the brain and spinal cord.

-This damage interrupts the flow of signals across parts of the CNS, which can result in a range of sensory and motor symptoms.
+This damage interrupts the flow of signals across parts of the CNS, resulting in a range of sensory and motor symptoms.

 Miscommunication between damaged nerve fibers can also cause Lhermitte’s sign.